-1.21 Owing to their different principles of operation, these systems may not require notification under the Notification of Cooling Towers and Evaporative Condensers Regulations 1992 (NCTEC) but it is important to assess the system against the notification requirements defined in NCTEC, eg where such systems spray water directly onto the surface of the heat exchanger.
+1.21 Owing to their different principles of operation, the types of system shown in Figure 1.4 may not require notification under the NCTEC but it is important to assess the system against the notification requirements defined in NCTEC, eg where such systems spray water directly onto the surface of the heat exchanger.
+Further guidance on what requires notification can be found on the HSE website under Dry/wet cooling systems.